wisniewskikr/rep_patterns/PatternsBehavStrategy/Readme.txt

 For instance:
 We have following classes:
 - abstract class Strategy with method execute(): it`s implementations set specified values.
-For instance BlueColourStrategy set color value as blue and RedColourStrategy set color as red;
+For instance LabelStrategy (sets label to item) or DescriptionStrategy (sets description to item);
 - class Context with method executeStrategy(): this method executes Strategy which was set here as constructor attribute.